-A lot of handmade soaps are $5-$7 a bar.
+A lot of handmade soaps are a few bucks a bar.
 Scented candles are not expensive either.
 Burt’s Bees has some kits available that make great prepper gifts.

 This is my favorite gift set from Burt’s Bees because it takes care of major dryness, flaking, and blisters from working outside.
 For the hardworking prepper this kit is an amazing gift that will last for many months and is very affordable.

 The everyday essentials kit is one that can be appreciated by men and women alike.
-At less than $10 this is a gift pack worth considering as part of a large gift basket or as a stocking stuffer but it makes a good small gift all on its own too!
+This is a gift pack worth considering as part of a large gift basket or as a stocking stuffer but it makes a good small gift all on its own too!

 Beauty and Grooming Box Subscriptions

-I used to think that the idea of a beauty box subscription was kind of silly but I decided that what harm would it do to spend $10 and try out Birchbox.
+I used to think that the idea of a beauty box subscription was kind of silly but I decided that what harm would it do to spend the few bucks and try out Birchbox.
 I was really surprised.
 For lady preppers on a budget that want some good quality beauty products it is a good deal and something to look forward to in the mail each month.

 Right now Birchbox is running a special where you use the code DOUBLEFUN and get a free extra box with a subscription.
-You really do get at least $50 worth of products and sometimes more for $10 per month.
-Birchbox also offers a man’s grooming box for $10.
+You really do get at least $50 worth of products and sometimes more for the price per month.
+Birchbox also offers a man’s grooming box for the same price.
 The first box I got had a single product that was worth more than what I paid for all the samples combined!

-Allure is more at $15 but you also often get $80 worth of beauty products each month for your money.
+Allure is more, but you also often get $80 worth of beauty products each month for your money.
 So for $30-$45 you can buy a gift subscription and the receiver can customize their box online so the get samples relevant to them.